I became Chief Medical Officer of one of the premiere regenerative medicine clinics in the world at 34 years of age.

 Life is different in your 40’s.

-In your 30's you likely had few expenses, dual full-time incomes, and the feeling that you still had your entire life ahead of you to make up whatever you lost.
+In your 30’s you likely had a few expenses, dual full-time incomes, and the feeling that you still had your entire life ahead of you to make up whatever you lost.

 But just a few years later, things look wildly different.
 Kids are getting older (and more expensive!), pay increases are becoming rare, not to mention reimbursements are declining.
 Oh, and you’re probably fed up of putting in 60-80 hour weeks!